 With sound deaden doors, thanks to removed vibrations between plastic and metal elements, we can start hearing actual quality music played by speakers, rather than rattling plastic door panels.

-It is like having a speaker playing in the free air; versus another one mounted into the box, the difference is huge.
+It is like having a speaker playing in the free air; versus another one mounted into the box.
+The difference is enormous.

 The best choice for doors will be butyl rubber panels.
-They are flexible and can be easily adapted to needed shape without the risk of any damage.
+They are flexible and can be easily adapted to the needed shape without the risk of any damage.

-- Remove interior door panels and speakers.
+- Remove interior door plastic panels and speakers.

 - Clean the door interior and degrease metal surfaces with rubbing alcohol.